 When you’ve practiced trademark law long enough, you take certain things for granted.
-Things like Office Action deadlines never seem to change.
-Patent Office Action deadlines are extendable.
-And, until recently, trademark Office Action deadlines were not extendable.
+Things like Office Action deadlines never seemed to change.
+Until recently, trademark Office Action deadlines were not extendable.
 Things change.
 Except for Madrid applications, the trademark Office Action deadline has been reduced from 6 months to 3 months from the issue date.
 If more time is needed, applicants can now file a trademark extension request to respond to an Office Action.

 When is the trademark extension request due?

 A request for an extension of time to respond to a trademark Office Action must be filed by the new 3-month deadline.
 Unlike patent extension requests which are filed concurrently with the response, and therefore applied retroactively, trademark extension requests must be filed within 3 months from the Office Action date.

 While patent applicants have the luxury of waiting until the last minute to decide if they want to file a Office Action response with the requisite extension request and corresponding USPTO fee, trademark applicants must decide by the 3-month deadline if they want to request an extension.

 Which trademark applications do not have the new response deadline?

 Trademark applications based on the Madrid Protocol [Section 66(a)] do not have this 3-month deadline.
 US trademark applications that received an Office Action dated before December 3, 2022 will still have the old 6-month period for response.

 Post-registration Office Actions will not be subject to this new deadline.